Best walking trousers to buy in 2022

 Zips on the lower leg allow you to pull them on and off without removing your boots… handy if the weather turns warm and you want to switch to shorts.
 The three pockets are zippered – two at the hip and one thigh.

-Best for: Serious hikes between autumn and spring; windy uplands
+Best for: walks between autumn and spring; travel

 Like the other trousers in this test, these don’t come bulging with bellows pockets and other technical bells and whistles.
 But they quietly include some very useful features for walkers.
 There are four zipped pockets, two at the hip, one each on the rear and thigh.
 The fabric is stretchy enough to allow you to move freely.
 The waist is elasticated (though not adjustable).